15 idées pour des événements pro réussis

 17. The Pivot Point

-Ideal for teams that specialise in adapting to market changes, adjusting business models, or successfully navigating major shifts in company direction.
+Ideal for teams specialising in adapting to market changes, adjusting business models, or successfully navigating major shifts in company direction.
 It celebrates resilience and flexibility, positioning the team as essential during times of necessary organisational change.
 You can explore more workplace insights regarding organisational shifts and employee experience on the Naboo blog.

 18. Resilience Force